zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-amazon.md

 Great commendations.
 There are no prophecies, there are commendments, and there are commendments True, there are indivisible pledges, there are nibberish prodences.
 Bhuriyi tells the earth.
 The earth was made with the widest prophecy of the same.
-There are great pledgesThe “doctrine” is the middle good, where the root is good, the ends are good, Defined, Genuine, All Complete, Pure Brahmology
+There are great pledgesThe "doctrine" is the middle good, where the root is good, the ends are good, Defined, Genuine, All Complete, Pure Brahmology
 Four Sathipatthaya, Four Asset Chief Padawachendiriya, Tandalaya Bocentrya, Aryan Ashtangal Road Nibbana Nibbana Reaction Manurements of caranu.
 Maniform, open, open, divide, divide, Ready.
-“If something I know” is figuring out if I know something If you are making, coming, making the recomitant.
-“HERE Dandruing of race shit” is a comparison of race jaarmoras here, Constant, impeccable Nibbana.
+"If something I know" is figuring out if I know something If you are making, coming, making the recomitant.
+"HERE Dandruing of race shit" is a comparison of race jaarmoras here, Constant, impeccable Nibbana.
 Therefore, the Brahmina said:

 [Msdiv 66] (#msdiv66) {#msdiv66 .ref .msdiv} (11-2)

-[APZ 66.1] (#apz66 .1) {#apz66 .1 .ref .apz} "The fire in the rooms is impoverished”
+[APZ 66.1] (#apz66 .1) {#apz66 .1 .ref .apz} "The fire in the rooms is impoverished"
 There are two names, objects and clayey rooms
 Ready.
 (1) 1 (ii) 2—3 shall be applied in the Great Actance.)
-“Guyness” is tells craving.
+"Guyness" is tells craving.
 A lust is a lust, a central lotus
 It is the root of the epileptic.
-The fire in the room is impoverished, and into the nostra, The 'Jathukansa 'is the prey of Brahman to the Armantled “Bhagawath” is the honorary word.
+The fire in the room is impoverished, and into the nostra, The 'Jathukansa 'is the prey of Brahman to the Armantled "Bhagawath" is the honorary word.
 (Should be applied in the Great Reform (7-8) 1.)
 Reduced imposition.
 Something that's going to be.

-[APZ 66.2] (#apz66 .2) {#apz66 .2 .ref .apz} "Ewlekariya Seen”
+[APZ 66.2] (#apz66 .2) {#apz66 .2 .ref .apz} "Ewlekariya Seen"
 The 'Intellectio' is a Resource Resource,
 Correct Reverse, Dharman Dhamma Reverse, Complete Making, feeling the size of the troopers that there is a closed door in the inverter, sleeping